techidaily/site-games-able/source/_posts/identifying-the-chasm-between-steam-and-gog-models.md

  Regarding refunds, Steam has a famous two-hour/14-day approach.
 This means that you must have played the game for less than two hours and owned it for less than 14 days (counting starts on the release date for preorders).

- It’s also an easy process and you can see the steps in our guide on[how to refund a game on Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) .
+ It’s also an easy process and you can see the steps in our guide on [how to refund a game on Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) .
 Steam has a fast refund process, which seems automated if you meet the requirements.

 ![Steam Support's refund option on the web](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/04/screenshot-2024-04-10-at-11-40-57-am.png)